AxuJIuyc/Froth_Project/README.md

 # Froth_Project
-Service files for testing and data processing, including the yolo model
+Service files for testing and data processing, including the YOLOv5-model

 /matches contains files for processing data.
 Basically, they are not structured